johnsosoka/site-johnsosoka-com/website/blog/_posts/2021-08-21-we-moved-cross-country.md

 ![packed pod](/assets/img/blog/id-nc-move/pod-packed-stuff.JPEG)

-Believe it or not there is a baby grand piano hidden in the above image.
+Believe it or not, there is a baby grand piano hidden in the above image.
 We weren't sure which pod size to get, so we landed on the largest available which seemed to be just a little too big.
 We had a few days between the pod shipping and us leaving.
 We had the choice to live without our items either before we left or after we arrived in Charlotte and we decided it would be best to arrive with our items in town.
 This means that we had a couple of nights with near zero